mgrc45/test/lenguaje_c.md

 int a = 5;
 int * aPointer;

-aPointer = &a; //Asignamos la direccion de "a" *aPointer = 10; //Asignamos un nuevo valor
+aPointer = &a; //Asignamos la dirección de "a" *aPointer = 10; //Asignamos un nuevo valor

 cout<<a; //Imprime "10"